tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 - Low time difference between the keyframe and calibration lidar's pointcloud.
 - Low interpolation error (considering parameters such as time difference, speed, and estimated acceleration) between the keyframe and the calibration lidar's pointcloud.
-- Information threshold.
-We need some sort of feature to calibrate, with featureless pointclouds being mostly planes.
-For that reason, we only accept pointclouds whose Z-value of the SVD decomposition is over a threshold.
-- Spatial subsampling: Given a maximum number of pairs to select, we select them maximizing the space between them, to avoid spatial correlation.

 ##### Data preprocessing